CHazz/tiktokiplist/README.md

-List of ised IPs by Tiktok
+List of used IPs by Tiktok